Ely6275/Vision-Controlled-Prosthetic-Hand/README.md

    - After some adjustments, I found a multiplier of 40 allowed for a full range of finger motion
    - $\theta = 40d$
      - Where theta is the servo angle and d is the measured finger length

+4) If the software recognizes that a finger tip reaches below its base landmark, that means the finger is closed and the servo should be written to its max value of 180
+   - To detect this, use an if statement to check if the y coordinate of the tip is greater than the y coordinate of the base